Rashid Al Dhaheri: 2024

 On 2 January 2024, Al Dhaheri was announced to continue with Prema Racing for the 2024 Italian F4 and Euro 4 Championships.
-It was later announced that Al Dhaheri would take part in the 2024 Formula 4 UAE Championship, also with Prema.
-Al Dhaheri had a very strong winter campaign in F4 UAE, winning two races and picking up five podiums on his way to 4th place in the championship.
+It was later announced that he would take part in the 2024 Formula 4 UAE Championship, also with Prema.
+Al Dhaheri had a very strong winter campaign in F4 UAE, winning two races and picking up five podiums on his way to fourth place in the championship.